You are here: Home » About Raglan » Raglan Wharf

 Boarding the Wahinemoe at Raglan Wharf

-Raglan Boat Charters has 2-hour cruises every day over summer at 6pm-high season/4.30pm shoulder leaving from Raglan Wharf on the Wahine Moe.
+Raglan Boat Charters has 2-hour cruise most days over summer departing late after noon/ erlay evening leaving from Raglan Wharf on the Wahine Moe.
 Also available for charters with up to 70 people.
 Raglan Boat Charters 07 825 7873.
+Book at Soul Shoes on the wharf.

 Dining

-Located at the end of Wallis St, at the start of the wharf area, the Marlin Cafe is open from 10am daily serving grill style meals and with a full bar.
+Located at the end of Wallis St, at the start of the wharf area, the Wharf Kitchen & Bar (former site of the Marlin Cafe) is open from 10am daily.
+Menu is modern New Zealand.

 With views of the harbour its verandah tables are a popular spot on lazy summer and autumn days.
-The house speciality is Raglan flounder with chips and salad.
-The atmosphere and service is in the traditional laid-back Raglan style.
+A house specialty is its ‘seafood planks’.

 Situated on the Raglan Wharf, next to Sly Pottery